 Cross the Rialto Bridge, then stay for the surrounding lanes – The bridge itself is brief, but the real value is the rhythm around it: the market side, side streets, canal edges, and quick food stops.
 It works best as a living hub rather than a standalone sight.
 (Best for: short stays and first-day orientation)

 See Venice from the Campanile if visibility is clear – The view is not intimate, but it is useful.
-From above, Venice stops being a maze and starts to make sense as a built lagoon, with islands, water corridors, and the city’s density laid out clearly.
+From above, Venice stops being a maze and starts to make sense as a built lagoon, with islands, water corridors, roofs and density laid out clearly.
 (Only if you have time · Best for: first-timers who like visual orientation)Find tours & experiences

 Cultural things to do in Venice that go beyond the obvious